 Troops are arranged into units consisting of a number of 'stands' - usually three but sometimes two or even just one.
-This page shows typical infantry, cavalry and chariot units.
+This page shows typical infantry and cavalry units.

-Infantry stands are always oriented along the long edge of the base as demonstrated by the High Elf unit shown above.
-Generally speaking, all other troops, including monsters and artillery as well as chariots and cavalry are oriented towards the short edge of the base as demonstrated by the units shown to the right.
+Infantry stands are always oriented along the long edge of the base as demonstrated by the Empire unit shown above.
+Generally speaking, all other troops, including monsters and artillery as well as chariots, cavalry and machines are oriented towards the short edge of the base as demonstrated by the units shown to the right.
 Any exceptions are indicated in the Army Lists section.